puppetlabs/puppet-docs/source/puppet/3.7/reference/services_commands_windows.markdown

 ### Run Puppet Agent

-This shortcut automatically requests UAC elevation, then performs a single puppet agent run in a command prompt window with administrator privileges.
+This shortcut automatically requests UAC elevation, then performs a single Puppet agent run in a command prompt window with administrator privileges.

 ### Start Command Prompt with Puppet